 - each punctuation mark (to include italics, underlining)

 Each line has a different number of points available.
 Zero mistakes in the line scores all of the points.
 One or more mistakes in the line scores 0 points.
-The last line is scored a bit differently from the rest.
-A partially completed final line of the answer scores the marks for the portion remembered if the line is correct as far as it goes.
+The last line is scored differently.
+A partially completed final line scores for the portion remembered as long as the partial line is correct.

 By: Patricia Anne Pinson